parkingTurkeys/hi3-vn-reader/README.md

 this is a viewer for translations of visual novels made for the game honkai impact 3rd.
 you can load the hi3 visual novels from the fanmade translations with this.
 translations from [here](https://github.com/RaytheonThunder/honkai-vns)
-images and original text are copyright of miHoYo
+**images and original text are copyright of miHoYo**
+important: i did not write or translate *anything*

 please report any issues!